-In one of my seasonal shows we are preforming “I’m not okay (I promise)”, a My Chem. song from the album “Three Cheers For Sweet Revenge”.
+In one of my seasonal shows, my band is preforming “I’m not okay (I promise)”, a My Chem. song from the album “Three Cheers For Sweet Revenge”.
 I was playing it off of my dad’s phone during the car ride home from band practice along with the only other song I knew by them, “Welcome to the Black Parade”.
-As it turns out, I left that song and the entire album open so when my dad went to commute to work the next day he gave this rock opera a listen.
+As it turns out, I left that song and the entire album open, and when my dad went to commute to work the next day he gave this rock opera a listen.
 So, we’re taking a little detour off of the Rolling Stone Magazine Greatest 500 albums and covering this one.

 The Black Parade is a story about “The patient” who dies of cancer and is greeted by death taking the form of his happiest childhood memory; a marching band he saw with his father.
 Throughout the tracks, he reflects on the life he led in an interesting way.
-It’s not all in order like a timeline.
+It’s not in chronological order.
 It opens with him flat-lining on a hospital bed and later going through periods that were important to him and his interactions with some of his unnamed friends and family members.

 I think the music perfectly embodies so many of the emotions that are felt by this main character.
 In songs like “This Is How I Disappear” which is about desperation and the feeling of insanity, the guitars blare fast deep chords in a minor key, with one extremely long fall off until it picks back up into the chorus.
 The next song “The Sharpest Lives” is similar to me.
 The insanity seems to fade out a bit, but this desperation and need to forget the past has taken control.
 At the beginning there is this deep voice that doubles the first verse and adds a darker sound.
 It’s quick, it’s faint, but it’s a really cool detail.